DisPatch: Disarming Adversarial Patches in Object Detection with Diffusion Models: Conclusion

 \section{Conclusion}

-In this paper, we proposed \ProjectName{}, a novel diffusion-based defense method to defend object detectors against both hiding and creating adversarial patch attacks.
-By implementing a two-stage pipeline, namely (i) regeneration with inpainting diffusion models and (ii) rectification through an adversarial detection algorithm, \ProjectName{} effectively neutralizes malicious patches without any prior knowledge thereof.
-Our evaluations on two benchmarks and real-world scenarios demonstrate that \ProjectName{} consistently outperforms SOTA defense methods across different detectors and attacks, and is resilient against adaptive attacks.
+In this paper, we proposed \ProjectName{}, a novel diffusion-based defense method to defend object detectors against both hiding and creating patch attacks.
+By implementing a two-stage pipeline: (i) regeneration with inpainting diffusion models, (ii) rectification through an adversarial detection algorithm, \ProjectName{} effectively neutralizes malicious patches without any prior knowledge of adversarial patches.
+Our evaluations on two benchmarks and real-world scenarios demonstrate that \ProjectName{} consistently outperforms SOTA defense methods across different detectors and attacks, stikes the balance between effectiveness and efficiency, and is resilient against adaptive attacks.
 We hope that generative model-based defenses such as \ProjectName{} will contribute to advancing the security and robustness of object detection systems.